querycert/qcert/README.md

-The input data in [`data/persons.json`](./samples/data/persons.json) contains a collection of persons and a collection of companies in JSON format.
-If you run test1, it should return you all persons whose age is 32:
+The input data in [`data/persons.json`](./samples/data/persons.json) contains a collection of persons and a collection of companies in JSON format and can be used for all the tests.
+If you run test1, it should return all persons whose age is 32:

 ```
 [{"pid":1,"name":"John Doe","age":32,"company":101},